aws-cloudformation/aws-cloudformation-resource-providers-lookoutvision/aws-lookoutvision-project/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Arn.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ProjectName.

 ### Fn::GetAtt